-This course is the fifth course that will cover the specific requirements of the main surgical procedures.
-Surgical procedures to be covered include otorhinolaryngologic surgery, ophthalmic, dental, oral and maxillofacial surgery.
-The student will be provided with hands on experience in preparing the necessary surgical trays for these procedures and then practice following the steps involved in the surgical procedures from beginning to end.
-This course will also help prepare the student for the clinical experience by reviewing all previously mastered concepts and applying them to simulated experiences in the surgical technology lab.
+This course is the fourth course that will cover the specific requirements of the main surgical procedures.
+Surgical procedures to be covered include otorhinolaryngology surgery, ophthalmic, dental, oral and maxillofacial surgery.
+This course will also help prepare the students for the clinical experience by reviewing all previously mastered concepts and by providing the students with First Aid and CPR instruction provided by the American Heart Association.